Severe Weather in Kentucky - December 13th, Hour 1

 I don't even want to give it to one.

-But what's really upsetting to me is that people almost immediately, but sadly predictably, you know, race towards advancing a political agenda.
+But what's really upsetting to me is that people almost immediately, but sadly, predictably, you know, race towards advancing a political agenda.

-You know, he'd be out there, never let a crisis go to waste.
+He'd be out there, never let a crisis go to waste.

 Okay, I'm not really sure.